Self-Rectifying Diffusion Sampling with Perturbed-Attention Guidance: Related Work

 \subsubsection{Sampling guidance for diffusion models.}

 The surge in diffusion model research is largely attributed to advancements in sampling guidance techniques~\cite{dhariwal2021diffusion, ho2022classifier}.
-Classifier guidance (CG)~\cite{dhariwal2021diffusion} increases fidelity at the expense of diversity by adding the gradient of a classifier which has to be trained.
-Classifier-free guidance (CFG) ~\cite{ho2022classifier} models an implicit classifier to have a similar effect as CG.
-Self-attention guidance (SAG)~\cite{hong2023improving} improves sample quality within an unconditional framework.
-It utilizes adversarial blurring on generating image samples to obscure crucial information and then guides the sampling process by leveraging the noise predicted with the blurred sample and the original one.
-In addition, various guidance methods have been proposed, focusing on conditioning~\cite{luo2023readout} or image editing~\cite{epstein2024diffusion,bansal2023universal}.
+Classifier guidance (CG)~\cite{dhariwal2021diffusion} increases fidelity at the expense of diversity by adding the gradient of a pre-trained classifier.
+Classifier-free guidance (CFG)~\cite{ho2022classifier} models an implicit classifier to achieve similar effects as CG.
+Self-attention guidance (SAG)~\cite{hong2023improving} enhances sample quality in an unconditional framework by using adversarial blurring to obscure crucial information and then guiding the sampling process with noise predicted from both blurred and original samples.
+Additionally, various guidance methods focus on conditioning~\cite{luo2023readout} or image editing~\cite{epstein2024diffusion, bansal2023universal}.